phuse-org/SENDConform/doc/SHACL-Scope.md

 </pre>

 <pre class="sparql">
-  SPARQL commands to retrieve additional information based on values identified in the report.
+  SPARQL commands to retrieve additional information based on values identified in the report or to validate the validation report.
-  Data QC, etc.
 </pre>

 <pre class="queryResult">
-  Results of a SPARQL for tracing information from the Report back to additional information and to verify the SHACL constraint is catching all test cases.
+  Results of a SPARQL query for tracing information from the Report back to additional information or to verify the SHACL constraint is catching all test cases.
 </pre>